Rancocas Valley Regional High School

-Rancocas Valley Regional High School is a regional high school and public school district serving students in ninth through twelfth grades from five communities in Burlington County, New Jersey, United States.
-The district encompasses approximately 40 sqmi and is comprised of the communities of Eastampton Township, Hainesport Township, Lumberton, Mount Holly and Westampton Township.
+Rancocas Valley Regional High School is a regional high school and public school district serving students in ninth through twelfth grades from five communities in Burlington County, in the U.S. state of New Jersey.
+The district encompasses approximately 40 sqmi and comprises the communities of Eastampton Township, Hainesport Township, Lumberton, Mount Holly and Westampton.
 The school is located in Mount Holly.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1938.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1938; the school's current accreditation extends until January 2028.
+The high school is the only facility of the Rancocas Valley Regional High School District.

-As of the 2021–22 school year, the school had an enrollment of 2,048 students and 140.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.6:1.
-There were 357 students (17.4% of enrollment) eligible for free lunch and 80 (3.9% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 2,005 students and 141.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.2:1.
+There were 435 students (21.7% of enrollment) eligible for free lunch and 142 (7.1% of students) eligible for reduced-cost lunch.